 Your Lesson: Remember, teach your students your makerspace rules as you work.
 How will they get materials?
 How will they clean up?
 Where can they work?
 How can they work?
-If you need some ideas on how to set up your makerspace try reading this post: Makerspaces: Where to Start.
+If you need some ideas on how to set up your makerspace try reading this post: How to Create an Inviting Makerspace.

 And Now You’re Ready to Go Through the Whole Design Process Again!